prescientmoon/solar-conflux/typescript/translucid/README.md

 const trans = require("translucid");
 ```

-To init your first server, call .QuickServer(port):
+To create your first server, call ".QuickServer(port)":
 ```
 trans.QuickServer(8000);
 ```

-The .QuickServer methode return many useful objects:
+The ".QuickServer" method return many useful objects:
 ```
 const {app,server,connect,translucid} = trans.QuickServer(8000);
 ```
-Connect is a promise that resolves when the server starts listening to the port:
+"Connect" is a promise that resolves when the server starts listening to the port:
 ```
 connect.then(() => {
     console.log("Listening on port 8000!");
 });
 ```
-The translucid object can be used to make files bindings:
+The translucid object can be used to make file bindings:
 ```
 translucid.bind("/","client/index.html",true//use midleware,["myId"]);
 ```
-Then you can add midlewares like this:
+Then you can add midleware like this:
 ```
 translucid.use({
     name:"my midleware",